 Meiners pointed out that the preventative intent of registries, is based on a common misconception about sexual violence: the myth of stranger danger.
 “Registries really operate on this idea that these are the bad people, and if we have a scarlet letter on the bad people we’re going to be able to prevent or reduce child sexual violence,” she says.
 But the truth is that less than a third of sexual violence is committed by strangers.
 Most victims know their assailant.

 Indeed, belief that you can find the bad people, isolate them, and keep everyone else safe, is a driving force behind criminal justice policies generally—and is part of why addressing mass incarceration in the United States remains so difficult.
 Discussions about ending mass incarceration generally focus on nonviolent drug crimes.
 But the truth is, as Fordham Law professor John Pfaff has written, those convicted of drug crimes still serve short sentences.
 In state prisons, which house the bulk of prisoners in the United States, the majority of prisoners are serving time for violent crimes, not drug offenses.

-The belief that you can find the bad people, isolate them, and keep everyone else safe, is a driving force behind criminal justice.
 Politicians rarely discuss the need to reduce terms for violent offenders, however.
 Instead, violent offenders are seen as having given up their right to freedom—potentially forever—with no possibility of reform.
 Sex offender registries follow the same logic.
 Sex offenders are always a threat, and always deserving of punishment and stigma.